juhp/hkgr/README.md

 you can use `--force` to move the tag to the latest commit and generate a new tarball off that, otherwise `tagdist` will refuse to run.

-One should not be able to run tagdist for an already published (released) version.
+One should not be able to force tagdist for an already published (released) version.

 If sdist fails for some reason then hkgr tries to reset the tag.

 ### upload
+If all is good, time for a candidate release:

 ```
 $ hkgr upload
 ```
-This uploads a candidate dist tarball to Hackage: this can be repeated.
+This uploads a candidate dist tarball to Hackage, which can be repeated.

 Haddock draft documentation can also be uploaded if desired:
 ```